Avdan-OS/Website/CONTRIBUTING.md

 cd src && npm install
 ```

-> VSC Tip: If you have code-runner installed, you can click ctrl/cmd + shift + P, search for Run Custom Command, and hit enter.
+> VSC Tip: If you have code-runner installed, you can open src/package.json and hit the run button.
 This will install all dependencies for you automatically.

 4. Run server